Detecting depression: Phone apps could monitor teen angst

 “The biggest hurdle at the moment,” Allen said, “is to learn about what’s the signal and what’s the noise — what is in this enormous amount of data that people accumulate on their phones that is indicative of a mental health crisis.”

 Depression affects about 3 million U.S. teens, and rates have climbed in the past decade.
-Last year, 13 percent of 12- to 17-year-olds had depression, up from 8 percent in 2010, U.S. government data show.
+Thirteen percent of 12- to 17-year-olds had depression in 2017, up from 8 percent in 2010, U.S. government data show.
 One in 10 college-aged Americans is affected.

 Suicide has risen to the second leading cause of death for ages 10 to 34.
 Rates among teen girls doubled from 2007 to 2015, climbing to 5 per 100,000.
 And among boys, rates jumped 30 percent, to 14 in 100,000.

-Note: This story has been corrected to fix company’s name to Mindstrong, not Mindspring, and to fix agency name to National Institute of Mental Health, not Mental Illness.